00sapo/MSCA-Pandoc/Readme.md

 Unfortunately, text alignment is not supported in Pandoc for RTF.
 This means you cannot center floats, nor text or math in the source code.
 You should manually adjust the alignment in the RTF document.

-### Footnotes

-Footnotes are supported but you may want to reformat them because empty paragraphs are introduced and the font size is slightly not always uniform.

 ### Extraction